rustinphares/pdf2htmlEXwiki/QuickStart.md

 ### For advanced publishers

-    pdf2htmlEX --single-html 0 --split-pages 1 --dest-dir out pdf/test.pdf
+    pdf2htmlEX --single-html 0 --split-pages 1 --dest-dir out --page-filename test-%d.page pdf/test.pdf

-would do something similar above, except for there is no `test.html`, but a series of files names as `test0.page`, `test1.page` and so on.
-Each `.page` file contains the a `<div>` element corresponding to a page, which gives the publisher full control.
-In this way a publisher can organize the pages as they like, and they can also implement lazy loading for pages.
+would do something similar above, but each individual page is stored in a separated file.
+The files are named as `test-0.page`, `test-1.page` and so on, as specified in the command line.
+There is still a `test.html` which loads the pages dynamically through ajax.
+In this way the publishers are given full control, who can organize the pages as they like, for example, to implement lazy page loading.

 ### The Ultimate Hand